Lendl Simmons

 Lendl Mark Platter Simmons (born 25 January 1985) is a Trinidadian cricketer who played internationally for the West Indies.
 He is a right-handed batsman, an occasional right-arm medium pace bowler, and a part-time wicket-keeper.
 His uncle is former West Indian Test cricketer Phil Simmons.

-In July 2022, Simmons announced his retirement from international cricket.
+Simmons was a member of the West Indies team that won both the 2012 T20 World Cup and the 2016 T20 World Cup.
+In July 2022, he announced his retirement from international cricket.

+Simmons is named after tennis icon Ivan Lendl.

 Early career

 A prominent junior cricketer, he played in both the 2002 Under-19 World Cup in New Zealand and the 2004 Under-19 Cricket World Cup in Bangladesh for the West Indies U-19s.
 Two years later he made his ODI debut against Pakistan at Faisalabad on 7 December 2006.

 Simmons is capable of large scores; with three first class double-centuries to his name, but at the same time he has been prone to inconsistency.
 His career best of 282, in a first-class match for West Indies A against a touring England XI in January 2009, heralded his Test debut in the final Test of that tour.
 Simmons scored 24 and 8 as the West Indies secured a series-clinching draw at the Queen's Park Oval, Trinidad.
 Simmons was retained for the following West Indian tour of England, but has played no further Tests.